true-happiness/true-happiness.github.io/_posts/2016-03-22-why-know-oneself.markdown

 ---
 layout:     post
-title:      "Why Meditate?"
+title:      "Why Know Oneself?"
-subtitle:   "We meditate to let the heart sees its own Truth."
+subtitle:   "To let the heart sees its own Truth."
 date:       2016-03-22 12:00:00
 author:     "Supakorn Laohasongkram"
 tags: ['practice-of-true-happiness']
 ---
-There are 3 goals in meditation.
+There are 3 goals in knowing oneself.

 <ol>
 	<li>